edmond-ym/button-request-panel/README.md

 ### Prerequisites

-- PHP 8.3 or higher
+- PHP 8.1 or higher
-- Composer
+- Composer 2.2 or higher
 - Node.js and npm
 - MySQL